1. Choose Infra

 OutPut

-- If you already have a different version of the terraform version running install tfswitch that would allow you to have multiple terraform versions in the same machine and toggle between the desired versions.
+• If you already have a different version of the terraform version running install tfswitch which would allow you to have multiple terraform versions in the same machine and toggle between the desired versions.

 3. If you are not using the eGov AWS account, open 80, 22, and 6550 ports in a default security group.